 Touring the UK and Europe is quickly becoming a favourite way of exploring the great outdoors.
 Motorhomes, campervans or van conversions have everything to provide a comfortable home from home as well as being completely mobile.
-Indeed, modern motorhomes can be situated off grid in a rural location or as part of a campsite to take advantage of on-site facilities.
-If you are considering a motorhome, there are a number of things to think about before you buy.
+Indeed, modern motorhomes can be situated off-grid in a rural location or as part of a campsite to take advantage of on-site facilities.
+If you are considering buying a new motorhome, there are a number of things to consider first.
 Our previous article discussed choosing the right type of motorhome to suit your requirements.
-Over the next few articles, we will discuss some of the most common questions and queries that newcomers’ ask and this article will focus on choosing the correct layout.
+Over the next few articles, we will discuss some of the most common questions and queries that newcomers ask, and this article will focus on selecting the correct layout.
 Of course, if you do have any further questions, please feel free to ask our sales teams at Swindon, Oxford or Reading who will be happy to help and answer any questions you have.

 Number of people

-There are a few constraints involved when choosing any layout for a motorhome.
+There are a few constraints involved when selecting any layout for a motorhome.
 Budget, driving licence restrictions, physical size and the most important element, how many people will use the motorhome.

 If you are taking young children on holiday, make sure that the belted seats are ISO-FIX compatible.
-This is a standard that seats, seatbelts and vehicle manufacturers adhere to and also give baby seat manufacturers a working template to ensure the seat can be installed safely inside the motorhome.
-One thing to note, because of the natural layout of a motorhome, it is likely that the baby seats will be physically situated some distance from the cab seats.
+This is a standard that seats, seatbelts and vehicle manufacturers adhere to and also gives baby seat manufacturers a working template to ensure the seat can be installed safely inside the motorhome.
+One thing to note is, because of the natural layout of a motorhome, it is likely that the baby seats will be physically situated some distance from the cab seats.

-We mentioned briefly some constraints when buying a motorhome, along with the number of passengers, another limitation may be driving license restrictions, and that is what we will discuss in the next article.
+We mentioned briefly some constraints when buying a motorhome -along with the number of passengers – another limitation may be driving licence restrictions, so be sure to read more on that if you have questions about suitability.